chpeer/chpeer.github.io/_posts/2025-05-09-qnap-nas-cloudflare.md

 I'm using Cloudflare as a proxy, which already blocks known bad actors and attacks.
 Cloudflare then forwards the traffic through the firewall to the Traefik, which is acting as the internal reverse-proxy.
-While this adds another layer of security, it also allows me to add additional security features later on (SSO, crowdsec).
+While this adds another layer of security, it also allows me to add additional security features later on (SSO, CrowdSec).
 The reverse-proxy then forwards the request to the target host, the QNAP NAS.

 Each of the self-hosted services sits in a dedicated VLAN with strict firewall rules only allowing traffic between the services and between the designated ports.

-# Hardware Preqrequisits
+# Hardware Prerequisites
 Besides the QNAP NAS, we will need a server (e.g. RaspberryPi) running docker.
 The server's SSH port must not be accessible from the internet or the vlan your exposed services are running in.